-- Quick fix for: I gained weight at Christmas
+- the FIRST thing to do if you’ve said: I gained weight at Christmas

-- A scale doesn’t give you actionable steps!
+- a scale doesn’t give you actionable steps!
+Do this instead ↓

 - What to do if you gained weight at Christmas but don’t have a rock-solid routine to return to